 January – June 2023 Cohort:

 Our current cohort, in partnership with SFU’s Community Engaged Research Initiative (CERi) and SFU’s Vancity Office of Community Engagement (VOCE), includes Indigenous elders, IBPOC youth activists and artists, a local elected leader, a lawyer, and local union and community organizers.
 CJSC members engage in monthly study and discussion sessions with UBC and SFU faculty, guided by the overarching questions: what is climate justice?
 And, what is required to advance climate justice in the communities and environments in and around so-called Vancouver, BC?
 This year, the program is based in Vancouver, on the unceded ancestral territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) peoples.
+Our monthly gatherings have been inspiring, thought provoking, and a wonderful opportunity to learn from new perspectives and build relationships centered on furthering climate justice in our communities.

 Learn more about our cohort’s community members: